gswirski/sieci_projekt/README.md

 ### Data exchange protocol

-After TCP connection is initialized, uploading side sends (there must be a newline after _terminator_)
+After TCP connection is initialized, uploading side sends the following message (there must be a newline after _terminator_)

 ```
 ENDSEQ terminator